Skip to content

 Point Mode : Le Paréo

-Before being a fashion statement, the pareo is a traditional garment steeped in symbolism.
-Originating in Oceanic cultures such as Tahiti, French Polynesia and the Samoan archipelago, the pareu (a name of Polynesian origin) was a rectangular fabric tied around the body.
-Made from natural fibres and often decorated with tribal motifs, it told the story of the wearer, his or her affiliation and sometimes even his or her marital status.
+Before being a fashion piece, the pareo is a traditional garment full of symbols.
+Appearing in Oceanian cultures notably in Tahiti, French Polynesia, and the Samoan archipelago, the pareu (Polynesian original name) was a rectangular fabric tied around the body.
+Made from natural fibers and often adorned with tribal patterns, it told the story, belonging, and sometimes even the civil status of the wearer.

-With the arrival of Europeans in the Pacific in the eighteenth century, missionaries imposed more covering garments, but the pareo resisted, was transformed and gained in popularity.
+With the arrival of Europeans in the Pacific in the 18th century, missionaries imposed more covering clothing, but the pareo resisted, transformed, and gained popularity.

-It was in the 1920s and 1930s, with the development of cruises, exotic travel and the golden age of cinema, that the sarong arrived on European beaches, becoming a symbol of freedom, sensuality and eternal holidays.
+It was in the 1920s-1930s, with the development of cruises, exotic travel, and then the golden age of cinema, that it arrived on European beaches, becoming a symbol of freedom, sensuality, and eternal vacations.

 An icon of icons

 The pareo is the faithful ally of women who love fashion without ever overdoing it.
-Worn casually around the waist or tied with sophistication, it evokes both casualness and a certain kind of carefree elegance .
+Worn carelessly at the waist or tied with sophistication, it evokes both relaxation and a certain form of carefree elegance .

-Josephine Baker was one of the first to make it a style statement, wearing it on the Côte d'Azur in the 1930s.Sixties icon Brigitte Bardot adopted it in Saint-Tropez as a uniform of freedom, and later it was Jane Birkin who made it an effortless accessory of charm.
-Today, Madonna, Naomi Campbell, Rihanna and Zendaya are perpetuating the heritage, each in their own way, with an ultra-contemporary vision of femininity, each certainly thinking back to the historic icons of Grace Kelly, who wore it with canvas espadrilles during her escapades in Monaco, or Jacqueline Kennedy, elegant all the way to the beach, sarong perfectly tied around her hips.
+Among the first to make it a style piece, Josephine Baker wore it as early as the 1930s on the Côte d’Azur.
+Brigitte Bardot, icon of the sixties, adopted it in Saint-Tropez as a uniform of freedom, later it was Jane Birkin who made it an effortless charm accessory.
+Today, Madonna, Naomi Campbell, Rihanna, and Zendaya carry on the legacy, each in their own way, in an ultra contemporary vision of femininity, each surely thinking of the historical icons who were Grace Kelly, who wore it with canvas espadrilles during her Monegasque escapes, or Jacqueline Kennedy, elegant even at the beach, pareo tied perfectly around the hips.

-Ines de la Fressange & the art of the French sarong
+Ines de la Fressange & the art of the French-style pareo

-Ines de la Fressange has never hidden her love of simple, natural, yet distinguished pieces.
-In her wardrobe, the sarong is not a piece of casual clothing, but a genuine styling tool that can be adapted, twisted and elevated.
+Ines de la Fressange has never hidden her love for simple, natural pieces, yet always distinguished.
+The pareo, in her wardrobe, is not an occasional garment, but a true style tool that adapts, is repurposed, and elevated.

-Ines de la Fressange has never hidden her love for simple, natural, yet distinguished pieces.
-In her wardrobe, the sarong is not a piece of casual clothing, but a genuine styling tool, which can be adapted, altered and elevated.
+Ines de la Fressange has never hidden her love for simple, natural pieces, yet always distinguished.
+The pareo, in her wardrobe, is not an occasional garment, but a true style tool that adapts, is repurposed, and elevated.

-In her summers between the South of France, Capri and the Basque coast, Ines weaves it into a dress, a skirt or a turban, always with that nonchalant, ultra-Parisian allure that characterises her.
-A crumpled white shirt, a pair of flat sandals, a basket in her hand, a printed sarong tied carelessly... and that's all there is to it.
+During her summers between the south of France, Capri, or the Basque coast, Ines ties it in turn as a dress, skirt, or turban, always with that nonchalant and ultra-Parisian flair that characterizes her.
+A crumpled white shirt, a pair of flat sandals, a basket in hand, a printed pareo tied carelessly… and everything is said.

-Our vision of the sarong: elegance, softness and modernity
+Our vision of the pareo: elegance, softness, and modernity

-At Ines de la Fressange Paris, we've designed our own pareos, inspired by Ines' style, and come up with a series of pareos in lightweight cotton or silk voile, with exclusive prints inspired by southern flowers, vintage geometric patterns or shades of blue like the waves of an infinite summer.
+At Ines de la Fressange Paris, we designed our own pareos, inspired by Ines’s style, and imagined a series of pareos in light cotton or silk voile, with exclusive prints inspired by southern flowers, vintage geometric patterns, or shades of blue like the waves of an endless summer.

 Each pareo is designed to accompany you from morning to night:

-• On the beach, wrapped around your swimming costume or tied into a light bustier
+• On the beach, wrapped around the swimsuit or tied as a light bustier

-• In town, as a scarf around your neck or a chic belt over a flowing dress
+• In the city, as a scarf around the neck or a chic belt on a flowy dress

-• In the evening, as a light stole thrown over your shoulders
+• In the evening, like a light stole thrown over the shoulders

-These pieces are made to be loved, worn and enjoyed again the following summer.
+These pieces are made to be loved, worn, then rediscovered the following summer with the same happiness.

-How to tie your pareo like a Parisienne
+How to tie your pareo like a Parisian

-Tied at the waist like a wrap skirt, to match with a white t-shirt and spartan shoes.
+Tied at the waist like a wrap skirt, to be paired with a white t-shirt and gladiator sandals.

-Criss-crossed and tied around the neck for the perfect strapless dress after the beach.
+Crossed and tied around the neck for a perfect strapless dress after the beach.

-Transformed into a bandeau top, worn with high-waisted flowing trousers.
+Transformed into a bandeau top, worn with high-waisted flowy pants.

-Worn over the hair in a bohemian-chic turban to enhance a summer look.
+Worn on the hair, bohemian-chic turban style, to enhance a summer look.

-Or as an oversized scarf over an open white shirt.
+In an oversized scarf version, on an open white shirt.

 A word from the House

-A pareo is more than just an accessory, it's a promise of escape, a caress on the skin, freedom of movement and designs that stay with you.
+The pareo is more than an accessory, it’s a promise of escape, a caress on the skin, freedom of movement, and designs that accompany you.

 Discover our exclusive collection of pareos!

-Natural fabrics, delicate prints, Riviera spirit: a summer in your image, in all lightness.
+Natural fabrics, delicate prints, Riviera spirit: a summer in your image, with complete lightness.

 Leave a comment